-On Sunday, March 24, thousands of athletes will navigate their way from Downtown Los Angeles to Santa Monica in the 34th annual Skechers Performance Los Angeles Marathon.
+On Sunday, March 8, thousands of athletes will navigate their way from Downtown Los Angeles to Santa Monica in the 35th anniversary Skechers Performance Los Angeles Marathon.
 The iconic “Stadium to the Sea” course takes athletes from Dodger Stadium to the endpoint near the Pacific Ocean in Santa Monica.
 Participants will pass many of L.A.’s world‐famous landmarks along the way, including Walt Disney Concert Hall, TCL Chinese Theatre, the Sunset Strip, Rodeo Drive and the Santa Monica Pier.
 Dozens of bands and over 500 local cheerleaders will entertain spectators and motivate runners.
-More than 24,000 athletes from all 50 states and 63 countries are expected to participate in the race, which is one of the four largest marathons in the U.S. and one of the top 10 worldwide.
+More than 27,000 athletes from all 50 states and over 78 countries are expected to participate in the race, which is one of the four largest marathons in the U.S. and one of the top 10 worldwide.

 Each year, the Health & Fitness Expo hosts more than 120 exhibitors, featuring the latest designs in running gear and shoes, as well as cutting edge developments in sports, fitness and nutrition.
 In addition, the Expo is the home of Participant Packet Pick-Up for all marathon runners.
-Taking place in West Hall A at the Los Angeles Convention Center, the two-day Health & Fitness Expo is free and open to the public.
+Taking place in Halls G and H at the Los Angeles Convention Center, the two-day Health & Fitness Expo is free and open to the public.

 The day before the Skechers Performance Los Angeles Marathon, people of all ages and abilities will take part in the LA BIG 5K at Dodger Stadium.
 Kicking off at 8 a.m., the family-friendly event is open to everyone, including runners, walkers and strollers.
 Participants will enjoy beautiful city views as the LA BIG 5K course takes them through Elysian Park before a rewarding finish set against the backdrop of Dodger Stadium.